ionescuv/learncf/exercises/5_connect_the_two/problem.md

 Frontend and backing service are now two independent processes running in separate containers.
 In this step we will configure the connection between the two(a.k.a. the `service binding`).
 This is achieved by configuring the NGINX web server to forward requests coming from the UI5 frontend to the URL of the backing service.

 ## BEFORE YOU START
 Before continuing make sure you understand how the forwarding of requests by the NGINX server has been implemented.
-Check out the implementation and configuration of the `web` app.
+Check out the implementation (`index.html`) and configuration(`nginx.conf`) of the `web` app.
 Hint: the URL for which requests are being forwarded is `<webapp-URL>/backingservice`.
 Search for it.

 ----------------------------------------------------------------------